The Sad Tale of Doughnut Sal

 “A woman of bad repute”

-Before she was Doughnut Sal, she was Sarah J. Folsom.
-She was born in 1833 into an old New Hampshire family that could trace its roots to “an ancient one in England.”
 In 1853, she emigrated from New Hampshire to Northern California.
 Her younger brother, George Washington Folsom, arrived the same year.
 According to family lore, he made it only after surviving a shipwreck and hiking across the Isthmus of Panama.
 There’s no word on whether Sal accompanied him on this trek.
-Her father and older sister also relocated to California, but she became estranged from her family, for reasons that will be obvious.
-One of her great-grandnieces told me that she only learned of Sal’s existence last year; she was never acknowledged or discussed by the family.
+Her father and older sister also relocated to California, but she soon became estranged from her family.
+(One of her great-grandnieces told me that she only learned of Sal’s existence last year; she was never acknowledged or discussed by the family.)

 What may be the first mention of Sal in Northern California newspapers was in June 1855, when the Sacramento police, in the words of the Daily Union, “made a descent on the houses of ill-fame throughout the city.”
 A woman identified as Sarah Jane Folsom was arrested along with dozens of other suspected prostitutes, including “forty-eight China women.”